Going with the Flow: Introducing New Business Processes

 Lao Tzu said, “Life is a series of natural and spontaneous changes.
 Don’t resist them – that only creates sorrow.
 Let reality be reality.
 Let things flow naturally forward in whatever way they like.”

-Well, good for Lao Tzu, but any business owner who has tried to implement new workplace processes knows they don’t necessarily employ an entire staff of Zen masters.
+Well, good for Lao Tzu, but any business owner who has tried to implementing change in the workplace knows they don’t necessarily employ an entire staff of Zen masters.
 While new processes are common in every workplace, there’s a certain amount of grumbling and resistance from employees that is common as well.
 This isn’t always unwarranted – even minor procedural changes can have a big impact on small businesses.

-Following these guidelines before implementing any procedural change will help your employees be more ‘Zen’ about workplace procedure changes and create a smoother transition to your new and improved business.
+Following these guidelines before implementing any procedural change will help your employees be more ‘Zen’ about changes in the workplace and create a smoother transition to your new and improved business.

 Copyright ©2016 Fleetmatics Development Limited.
 All rights reserved.
 Fleetmatics and the Fleetmatics logo are registered trademarks of Fleetmatics in the U.S. and other countries.